Godsway80/Godsway80/README.md

-# 🌟 [Godsway Natam] 🌟
+# 🌟 Hello!
+I'm Godsway Natam 🌟

-## Hello!
-I'm an accounting graduate with a passion for teaching,
+## An accounting graduate with a passion for teaching
-research, and
+Passion for sustainabilty accounting research
-data science.
+Passion for data science to leverage data-driven insights for impactful solutions.
 #
 #